ugo-buonadonna/redux-undo/README.md

 ## What is this magic?
 How does it work?

-Have a read of the [Implementing Undo History recipe](http://redux.js.org/docs/recipes/ImplementingUndoHistory.html) in the Redux documents, which explains in detail how redux-undo works.
+Have a read of the [Implementing Undo History recipe](http://redux.js.org/docs/recipes/ImplementingUndoHistory.html) in the Redux documents, which explains in detail how redux-existing-undo works.

 ## License